zhiming-xu/google-scholar-spider/README.md

 Google Scholar.
 Neither does it reflect my personal opinion nor serve as advise of any kind.
 The way how you interpret it depends solely on yourself: your idea, belief, personal experiences and/or any other things that could result in a particular attitude towards it.
 I modify nothing but make the data more readable and concise.
 There are a few issues which can produce potential mistakes.
-They are discussed in the following [Known Issues](#Known-Issues) and also noted in codes as `FIXME`.
-If you are suspicious of any result, please consult that part and codes first.
+They are discussed in the following [Known Issues](#Known-Issues) part and also noted in codes as `FIXME`.
+If you are suspicious of any result, please consult that part as well as codes first.
 Running this program *might* cause your IP address banned by Google and/or other websites' owners, whether temporarily or permanently.
 Before using it, you must be aware that it is all at your own risk.
 I am *by all means* not responsible for any direct and indirect consequences following such ban.
 This program comes with **ABSOLUTELY NO WARRANTY**, to the maximum extent permitted by law.

 ## Introduction
 ### Intuition